craig19/algo4/README.md

 ## practical labs
 1. Inheritance and Polymorphism
 2. Templates
-3. Binary Trees
+3. Binary Trees and Recursion
 4. More Binary Trees
-5. Heaps, Recursion and Sorting, K'th Smallest/Largest algorithms
+5. Heaps, Sorting(Merge and Quick Sort) and K'th Smallest/Largest algorithms